amunategui/amunategui.github.io/_posts/2014-10-01-fscaret-Walkthrough.md

 month: 10
 day: 1
 published: true
-summary: Give it data set and a list of models and it will scale and return the importance of each variable for each model and for the ensemble of models.
+summary: Give it an ensemble of models, some data, and it will return the importance of each feature voted on by all models.
+In this walkthrough, we will use the classic Titanic data set and find the strongest variables for predicting survivorship.
 image: FSCARET_Walkthrough/titanic.png
 ---